hhandika/segul/README.md

 #### Converting partition formats

-`segul partition` can convert a single and multiple partition files in multiple folders.
+`segul` can convert a single and multiple partition files in multiple folders.
 It can extract partition embedded in NEXUS sequence files or merge codon model partition.
 For this command, the input option is only available using the `--input` option (or `-i` in short version).

 ```Bash
 segul partition --input <a-path/wildcard-to-partition> --input-part <input-partition-format> --output-part<output-partition-format>